-The PalNiassa project aims to promote the scientific development of Mozambique by preserving and enriching its paleontological heritage and training the first generation of Mozambican paleontologists.
+The PaleoMoz project (formerly PalNiassa) aims to promote the scientific development of Mozambique by preserving and enriching its paleontological heritage and training the first generation of Mozambican paleontologists.

-Since 2009, PalNiassa palaeontologists and students have run yearly scientific expeditions in the Niassa region (North of Mozambique) during which they have collected numerous unique and rare vertebrate fossils over 250 million years old.
+Since 2009, the former PalNiassa Project palaeontologists and students have run yearly scientific expeditions in the Niassa region (North of Mozambique) during which they have collected numerous unique and rare vertebrate fossils over 250 million years old.
 Other regions such as Nampula and Tete have also been prospected.

 1) Exploring and prospecting new localities for collecting vertebrate fossils in Mozambique.